Inverse sampling intensity weighting for preferential sampling adjustment: Introduction

 \section{Introduction}

 The field of geostatistics comprises a set of methods to infer properties and predict unknown values (or functions) of a spatially continuous process $\{S(\textbf{x}):\textbf{x}\in\mathcal{D}\subseteq \mathbb{R}^2\}$ from a discrete set of observation locations, denoted $\textbf{X} = \{\textbf{x}_1, \textbf{x}_2, \ldots, \textbf{x}_n\}$.
 Model-based approaches estimated via maximum likelihood estimation (MLE) typically assume $S$ is a realization from a random stochastic process, and subsequent inference and prediction treat $\textbf{X}$ as fixed \citep{diggle_model-based_1998}.
 This assumption further implies that the sampled locations are independent of the spatial process of interest, or in symbols, $[\textbf{X},S]=[\textbf{X}][S]$, where square brackets indicate the probability distribution.
 Violations of this independence assumption are referred to as \textit{preferential sampling} (PS).
-There is strong evidence to suggest neglecting PS can negatively impact both geostatistical inference and prediction \citep{diggle_geostatistical_2010, pati_bayesian_2011, gelfand_effect_2012}.
+Several studies have shown that neglecting PS can introduce substantial bias in geostatistical inference and prediction \citep{diggle_geostatistical_2010, pati_bayesian_2011, gelfand_effect_2012}.

 Early works in PS examined $\textbf{X}$ under the lens of a marked point process. \cite{schlather_detecting_2004} designed two Monte Carlo tests to detect dependence between marks and their locations. \cite{ho_modelling_2008} introduced the classic PS adjustment model, referred to here as the \textit{shared latent process} (SLP) model, and derived several of its properties.
 Full estimation and prediction procedures for the SLP model were formally established in the seminal work by \cite{diggle_geostatistical_2010}.